 Select Page

 In the Virginia Conference we have been change makers in our great Commonwealth for over 30 years.
-We are excited to be back in person in Richmond for United Methodist Day at the General Assembly on January 26, 2023, after two years of meeting virtually.
-When we gather together will have arranged visits with our Senators to discuss issues that are relevant to our faith with direction from our friends and partners at Virginia Interfaith Center for Public Policy (VICPP).
+We are excited to be back in person in Richmond for United Methodist Day at the General Assembly on February 1, 2024.
+When we gather together will have arranged visits with our Senators to discuss issues that are relevant to our faith with direction from our friends and partners at Virginia Interfaith Center for Public Policy (VICPP) and other advocacy partners.
 You also have the opportunity to speak to your Delegates if you plan the visit and we can help you schedule that if needed.
+This year is an election year and while we can always use our voice when we vote we encourage you to move beyond the ballot box and come down to Richmond.
 One of the ways we put our faith in action is by advocating for the least, the last, and the lost at the General Assembly.
-We hope that you will come and join us virtually in Richmond as we continue our legacy as change makers here in our Commonwealth.
+We hope that you will come and join us in Richmond as we continue our legacy as change makers here in our Commonwealth.

 Location: The Pace Center 700 West Franklin